turingcs2005/MEAN_tutorial/client/public/markdown/development_environment/setup.md

     - Configure user email and user name
     - (Optional) Set 'main' as the default branch when running 'git init'
 5. (Optional) nvm: node version manager allows you to run multiple node.js environments on your system.
-6. (Optional) Fira Code: installing Fira Code on both Windows and Linux is straightforward.
+6. (Optional) :heart: Fira Code: installing Fira Code on both Windows and Linux is straightforward.
+Change VSC settings to use Fira Code as the default font.